david-perez-g/browser-extension-manager-web-app/README.md

 ## License

-This project is licensed under the GNU License.
+This project is licensed under the GPLv3 License.